erickbmr/number-converters/README.md

-# number-converters
+# Number converters
-number converters in python
+    Converters in python

+    * binary to decimal
+    * decimal to binary